 FAQs (Frequently Asked Questions)

-However, Piermont Grand EC at Punggol will launch for sale soon in mid 2019.
+Currently in 2019, only Piermont Grand EC has units available for sale.
 For details or to register for viewing or e-application, see Piermont Grand.

 Email Us (via the Contact Form below) and we will send you the application form.